 All in the hands – history of Osteopathy

-Andrew Taylor Still, founder of the discipline, was the son of a frontier preacher-physician with whom he apprenticed in Kansas, treating Native Americans.
-During the Civil War, he served as a hospital orderly and “de facto surgeon” in the Union Army.
+Andrew Taylor Still, founder of the disciplineserved as a hospital orderly and “de facto surgeon” during the Civil War.
 The death of his first wife and five of his children (from childbirth and common epidemic diseases) led to Still’s disillusionment with contemporary medical practice.
-Much of it did more harm than good, he concluded, especially prescription of the medicinal drugs of his day — opiates, cathartics, diuretics, purgatives — whose efficacy was unproven.
+Much of it did more harm than good, he concluded.

-After briefly attending classes at a conventional medical school and resuming the treatment of patients, Still developed a theory that most maladies were expressions of musculoskeletal misalignments that interfere with blood flow and nerve function.
-Many of them, he maintained, from asthma to paralysis, could be diagnosed and cured by manual adjustment of the spine and other bony processes.
+After briefly attending classes at a conventional medical school and resuming the treatment of patients, Still developed a theory that most maladies were expressions of musculoskeletal mis-alignments that interfere with blood flow and nerve function.
+Many of them from asthma to paralysis could be diagnosed and cured by manual adjustment of the spine and other bony processes.

-Still called his approach “osteopathy.”
-He coined it from the Greek words for bone and suffering, although “-pathy” had come to signify a method of treating disease — as in homeopathy, naturopathy and allopathy.
+He called his approach “osteopathy”, coined it from the Greek words for bone and suffering, although “-pathy” had come to signify a method of treating disease.